ievapudz/Course_Work/README.md

 1. The list of embeddings (PT format files named by the FASTA sequence ID) were listed down with command:

 ```
-ls -1 > training_embeddings.lst
+ls -1 > data/EMB_ESM1b/training_embeddings.lst
-ls -1 > validation_embeddings.lst
+ls -1 > data/EMB_ESM1b/validation_embeddings.lst
-ls -1 > testing_embeddings.lst
+ls -1 > data/EMB_ESM1b/testing_embeddings.lst
 ```

-2. Picking the FASTA sequences that had the generated embeddings and putting these sequences into the filtered FASTA files.

-## Visualisation of the dataset

-The visualisation of the initial dataset was performed for a random sample of training dataset, and full sets of validation and testing.
-The visualisation was performed using two methods: PCA with matplotlib.pyplot package and PyMDE.

-Due to the limitations of storage, it was decided to make a visualization of a sample taken from the training dataset.
+2. For the training dataset, due to the limitations of storage, only the sample of the set was taken.

 The size of the sample was set to be one quarter of the training dataset.

 The command that was run to get the number of all embeddings: